Abercus/PetfinderNNBlog/README.md

 These encoding techniques provide countless possibilities to generate datasets and extract information.
 Thus, it needs a more systematic and in-depth analysis than we were able to conduct in the time given.

 ## Conclusions
+The Kaggle challenge addressed in this blog post is complex.
+It is complex due to the number of features available, noise in the data (some images contain multiple images), available data containing natural language, images, nominal data and categorical data.
+Furthermore, Kaggle top quadratic weighted kappa scores on the [leaderboard](https://www.kaggle.com/c/petfinder-adoption-prediction/leaderboard) were under 0.47.

+Due to neural networks taking a long time to learn, we were not able to test as many hyperparameter and layer combinations as we would have wanted to.
+Nevertheless, even with these difficulties and without complex feature extraction and engineering we achieved a Kappa score of  0.21 with Random Forest Classifier, 0.23 with Images CNN and 0.29 with Xgboost, when submitting to Kaggle.

 ## Contributions
 All of the authors contributed to the writing of this blog post.
 Everyone had discussions on which different methods to try and attempt.